 Bigger yards and stations must have their own LocoNet-compatible booster.
 Track voltage must be set between 13 and 15 Volts.
-At the time this standard was released the Tams B-4 Version LocoNet was a widespread choice at the FREMO.

 Both cables from the booster to the track bus must have stackable 4 mm plugs with rigid insulating sleeve.